 CEDoW is currently undertaking a review of the 'Life to the Full' Framework.
 This review comes 12 months after the framework's initial launch.
-Adjustments resulting from the review are expected to be complete by the end of Term 2, 2022.
+Adjustments resulting from the review are expected to be completed soon.

 The CEDoW 'Life to the Full' Framework provides a shared and consistent approach for CEDoW schools towards building respectful relationships, child safety and human sexuality education, and promotion of respectful school cultures in a Catholic context.

 “I have come so that they may have life and have it to the full” — John 10:10